-One of the mistaken ‘blink-of-an-eye’ decisions we can easily make in a time of change is value judgments.
-When people and things do not behave in the way we want them to we can all too easily judge them as being ‘bad’, ‘stupid’, ‘irrelevant’, or ‘wrong’.
+In a time of massive change, one of the mistaken ‘blink-of-an-eye’ decisions we can easily make is called value judgments: when people do not behave in the way we want them to we can all too easily judge them as being ‘bad’, ‘stupid’, ‘irrelevant’, or ‘wrong’.

 But a story from ancient China illustrates how qualities and behaviours considered ‘bad’ in one situation can become ‘good’ in another:

 “A city came under siege from a superior army.
-For many months the people suffered until one day a notorious thief, locked up in jail, offered to help.
+For many months the people suffered but then one day a notorious thief, locked up in jail, offered to help.
 At first the people rejected him.
-After all, he was such a bad person.
+After all, he was such a bad man.
 But after a while they listened to his plan and decided to offer him a chance.

-Using his skills, the thief crept unseen that night into the enemy’s camp.
+That night, using his skills, the thief crept unseen into the enemy’s camp.
 He left a dagger in the sleeping general’s tent.
-The next morning the enemy general was astonished and afraid to find the dagger there.
-He told his men to double the guard.
+The next morning the enemy general was scared and astonished to find the dagger.
+Angry, he told his men to double the guard.

-The second night the thief again crept between the enemy soldiers and left another dagger, this time on the sleeping general’s pillow.
+On the second night, the thief again crept between the enemy soldiers and left another dagger, this time on the sleeping general’s pillow.

 The next morning the enemy general gathered his troops and left.
-He knew that on the third night the dagger would be left in him.”
+Because he knew that on the third night the dagger would be left in him.”

-When situations change, behaviour that was once considered ‘bad’ can become ‘good’, and vice versa.
-In a time of change, all sets of value judgments become unreliable.
+When situations change, a behaviour that was once considered ‘bad’ can become ‘good’, and vice versa.
+In a time of change, all value judgments become unreliable.

-We all have a mix of strengths and weaknesses.
-We can all make a contribution in some areas and are best avoiding others.
-When we lump together who a person is with what they did and label the entire person as ‘good’ or ‘bad’ then we are making a value judgment.
-In times of change this will reduce our ability to get the results we want.
+Instead we need to realise that we all have a mix of strengths and weaknesses: we can all make a contribution in some areas and are best avoiding others.
+But when we label a behaviour or a person as ‘good’ or ‘bad’ then we are making a value judgment.
+In a time of change this reduces our ability to get the results we want.